ghc/ghc/README.md

 * `--progress-info=STYLE`: choose how build progress info is printed.
 There are four
 settings: `none`, `brief` (one line per build command; this is the default setting), `normal` (typically a box per build command), and `unicorn` (when `normal` just won't do).

-* `--skip-configure`: use this flag to suppress the default behaviour of Hadrian that runs the `boot` and `configure` scripts automatically when needed, so that you don't have to remember to run them manually.
-With `--skip-configure` you will need to manually run:
-    ```bash
-    ./boot
-    ./configure # On Windows run ./configure --enable-tarballs-autodownload
-    ```
-    as you normally do when using `make`.
-Beware, by default Hadrian may do network I/O on Windows to download necessary tarballs, which may sometimes be undesirable; `--skip-configure` is your friend in such cases.

 * `--split-objects`: generate split objects, which are switched off by default.
 Due to a GHC [bug][ghc-split-objs-bug], you need a full clean rebuild when using this flag.